 - Allan Everett Marble, Deaths, Burials and Probate of Nova Scotia, 1800-1850, from primary sources; 1999 (4 vols.).

-Look at our online library catalogue, especially the Genealogy/Reference Collection, to explore more possibilities.
+Look at our library catalogue, especially the Genealogy/Reference Collection, to explore more possibilities.
 Our secondary sources are available at the Nova Scotia Archives.
 See Hours and Location to plan a visit.